 - Navy or black smart tailored trousers or shorts

-- Navy smart skirt or pinafore
+- Navy smart skirt (knee length) or pinafore ('skorts' should not be worn)

 - White polo shirt (with or without the school emblem)